 I don't let my kids drink any sodas or bottled juice drinks.
 One reason is due to the problems that they pose for health and the other is the cost.

-1. Have you seen the plethora of negative information coming out about high fructose corn syrup and sugar alone?
-There has been mercury detected in high fructose corn syrup due to the means of processing, and sugar is now being linked to all sorts of health issues.
+Have you seen the plethora of negative information coming out about high fructose corn syrup and sugar alone?
+There has been mercury detected in high-fructose corn syrup due to the means of processing, and sugar is now being linked to all sorts of health issues.

-If you purchase Costco’s lemon juice, one 64 ounce (close to a 2-liter) will set you back only 24 cents, plus the cost of your sweetener.
-And if you use stevia, this is really a bargain drink!
+If you purchase Costco's lemon juice, one 64 ounce (close to a 2-liter) will set you back only 24 cents, plus the cost of your sweetener.
+And if you use stevia, this sugar-free lemonade really is a bargain drink!

 Now that's a sweet deal :-P!)

-So skip the specialty stevia-sweetened drinks on the market — make your own and do something more purposeful with your money!
+So skip the specialty stevia-sweetened drinks on the market — make your own homemade lemonade and do something more purposeful with your money!

-3. This post on Stevia has tips to help you use it if you aren’t familiar with it.
+This post on What Stevia Is has tips to help you use it if you aren't familiar with it.